Last Updated on October 19, 2020

-If you one of those people who wants to sleep but can’t and tries by tiring themselves out on electronics, you may be at risk for sleep deprivation caused by Electromagnetic Fields (EMFs).
+If you are one of those people who can’t fall asleep, and tries to tire themselves out by using mobile devices, you may be at risk for sleep deprivation caused by non-ionizing Electromagnetic Fields (EMFs), or EMF radiation.

 In another short duration study, healthy young male volunteers underwent 2 nights of 0.25-0.8 Hz pulsed EMF exposure.
-Their EEG, electroencephalography or electrical activity along the scalp, was monitored and Electromagnetic Radiation was shown to be capable of having some effect on EEG characteristics of sleep.
+Their EEG, electroencephalography or electrical activity along the scalp, was monitored and EMF radiation was shown to be capable of having some effect on EEG characteristics of sleep.

 More Research Is Needed

-When you go to bed, consider turning off your cell phones, tablets and laptops or at least placing them several feet away to avoid unnecessary EMF exposure.
+When you go to bed, consider turning off your cell phones, tablets, laptops, and WiFi routers or at least placing them several feet away to avoid unnecessary EMF radiation exposure.
+Keep your bedroom a tech-free space to ensure there are no distractions for when it’s time to tuck in for the night!
 Don’t dose yourself with EMFs when you don’t need to.